delexw/mcpware/README.md

      }
    }
    ```

+   **Important**:
+   - Replace `/path/to/mcpware` with the absolute path to your cloned repository
+   - Replace `your_github_token_here` with your actual GitHub Personal Access Token
+   - The Docker socket mount (`/var/run/docker.sock`) is required for mcpware to launch Docker-based backends

    **Why mount the Docker socket?**
    - mcpware needs to launch Docker containers for backend MCP servers (like `ghcr.io/github/github-mcp-server`)
-   - The Docker socket mount (`/var/run/docker.sock`) allows mcpware to communicate with Docker
+   - The Docker socket mount allows mcpware to communicate with Docker
    - Without this mount, mcpware cannot start backend servers that run as Docker containers

-   This approach:
-   - Uses absolute paths for mounting config.json
-   - Doesn't require being in the mcpware directory
-   - Passes environment variables directly to Docker

 6. Restart Claude Desktop to load the new configuration